1. Searching KOSMOS

 2. How the Books Are Arranged

 Books on the shelves are arranged in call number order.
 A call number is a set of numbers and characters that is given to a library material for the purpose of locating it in the library.
-It is printed on the spine label (e.g., The Autobiography of Fukuzawa Yukichi; the call number: B@289.1@F1@6).
+Note that the at sign is used as just a separator.
+The call number is printed on the spine label (e.g., The Autobiography of Fukuzawa Yukichi; the call number: B@289.1@F1@6).

 A call number includes an NDC number that classifies the book into its subject field.
 The books on a same subject are arranged together consequently.
 Note the books purchased from the faculty budget are applied to other classification rule, and the call numbers of those items look quite different from the above.

 *Journals do not have a call number.
 They are arranged in alphabetical order by title.
-For Japanese journals, romanize the titles to figure out the order; e.g., 文芸春秋 is romanized as 'Bungeishunju,' and is found on the shelf including the journal titles starting from 'bu'.
+For Japanese journals, romanize the titles to figure out the order; e.g., 文芸春秋 is romanized as 'Bungeishunju,' and is found on the shelf including the journal titles starting with BU.

 3. Location of the Library Materials

 The location is assigned according to the type, publication year and subject of the library material.
 It is shown on the KOSMOS record of each item.
 Also, check the floor map for the exact location.

 1. Choosing Databases

 The Database NAVI helps you find databases suitable for your purposes and needs.
 Keio University currently subscribes to hundreds of databases, and it is important for you to choose ones that are appropriate for your research.
 The navigation allows you to access various types of databases.
 Some databases index, abstract, and provide full-text access to journal articles.
 Others provide newspaper articles, statistics, fact data, etc.

 The Database NAVI is equipped with filters that enable you to search databases on specific disciplines, or narrow down your choices by database types.
 It also shows you if a database is capable of remote access.